nata-stelmakh/PawsCity/README.md

 # PawsCity
 https://nata-stelmakh.github.io/PawsCity/

-an app desined for people looking to adopt and new pet owners given the users input -location, offers a choice of nearby pet shelters, pet stores and parks
+1.an app desined for people looking to adopt and new pet owners 2.given the users input -location, offers a choice of nearby pet shelters, pet stores and parks